 Could you comment on therapists who violate boundaries with their patients — sexual and non-sexual (i.e., emotional, personal, financial, professional) boundary violations?
-Do you know if there are any resources in NYC for people who have been exploited by therapists?
+Do you know if there are any resources for people who have been exploited by therapists?
 Thanks.

 If something that is happening with a therapist upsets you or someone you care about, it's a good idea to explore the situation, perhaps even talking about it with a trusted family member, friend, or mentor.
 It's normal and appropriate for some of the work in therapy to be unsettling.
 In a healthy counseling relationship, issues often come up which are confusing, anxiety producing, sad, or even terrifying.
 Some of these feelings may even be directed at the therapist.
 It's also common for there to be instances during therapy when the counselor and client disagree or the client feels unsatisfied with the way the sessions are going.
 These can be constructive issues to discuss with the therapist — assuming that overall the relationship feels safe and supportive.